 The Company operates in multiple jurisdictions and is thus subject to tax audits and examinations from various tax authorities in the normal course of business.
-Each entity's tax returns remain subject to examination until either audits are completed, or the relevant statue of limitation expires.
-RGBM is included in the consolidated Federal income tax return of PMHC since 2017.
+Each entity's tax returns remain subject to examination until either audits are completed, or the relevant statute of limitation expires.
+RGBM is included in the U.S. consolidated Federal income tax return of PMHC since 2017.
 PMHC is under continuous audit by the Internal Revenue Services ("IRS").
 The IRS is currently examining PMHC's tax returns for the years ended December 31, 2013 through 2018.
+The exam of the Federal tax returns through tax years ended December 31, 2012 has been completed and certain issues are under appeals.

-As of December 31, 2021, the amount of life and health reserves in RGBM are approximately \$2,082 million (unaudited) (2020: \$2,124 million (unaudited)), if computed pursuant to the methods adopted by the National Association of Insurance Commissioners.
-The equivalent tax reserves are estimated to be \$893 million (unaudited), as of December 31, 2021 (2020: \$863 million (unaudited)).
+As of December 31, 2022, the amount of life and health reserves in RGBM are approximately \$1,829 million (unaudited) (2021: \$2,082 million (unaudited)), if computed pursuant to the methods adopted by the National Association of Insurance Commissioners.
+The equivalent tax reserves are estimated to be \$820 million (unaudited), as of December 31, 2022 (2021: \$893 million [unaudited]).